Boxenite/Project-Files/MVP.md

 ###Boxenite

+Vagrant, Docker, etc. - they all are fantastic tools but lack a simple experience that impacts enterprise users and individual engineers.
+We are going to backdoor this product into every enterprise because it will be THE way engineers start, collaborate and work on their projects.

+MVP - Development Servers that Just Work
+* Adding a project or file to your Boxenite Folder creates a remote development server, immediately.
+* Free to use for development (we will eat the cost on MVP)
+* syncing between your machine and the development server (real time)
+* to the user, EVERYTHING must feel like they are running it on their own machine.
+Absolutely no learning curve.
+* cloning repository to your boxenite folder is the only action you have to take to get up and running
+* support 3-5 most popular project types
+* **unlocks:** Use Case 1,2,3,4

+***

 V1 - keeping your local synced between computers
-* messaging: dropbox for engineers
-* anything you add to the folder gets synced
+* anything you add to the folder gets synced across your devices
 * syncing doesn't break git or editors
 * account creation, easy sharing, easy adding from github repos
-* **unlocks:** Use Case 1,2

-***

-V2 - oh snap, you now can deploy development servers with 1 command
-* messaging: dropbox + heroku Platform as a Service
-* command line tool with commands like "boxenite start"
-* detect dependencies, build and run the app on the right container for 3-5 languages
-* possible syncing service between computer->server->container for real time changes
-* **unlocks:** Use Case 3,4,5,6
+* **unlocks:** Use Case 5

 ***